jbibel/Compression-Drawing/README.md

 - The `img blend` dropdown selects the blending method for images placed on the canvas, including drag and dropped files.
 Please refer to the [p5.js documentaion](https://p5js.org/reference/#/p5/blendMode) for a list of what each mode is capable of.
 - The `quality` slider sets the jpeg quality during compression.
-- The `opacity` slider sets the image transparancy when an image is placed on the canvas, including drag and dropped files.
+- The `opacity` slider sets the image transparency when an image is placed on the canvas, including drag and dropped files.
-- The `sample factor` slider sets the resolution of jpeg durring compression from a scale of 0.5 to 2
+- The `sample factor` slider sets the resolution of jpeg during compression from a scale of 0.5 to 2
 - The drag & drop fitting selection sets how image files that are dropped onto the window will be placed on the canvas. `Contain` will resize the dropped image so that it fits inside of the canvas. `Cover` will resize the image so that it fills the entire canvas.
 Images are placed relative to the center of the canvas.

 <img src="readme-files/screenshots/6b_compSet.png" width=300>

-- The `noise` slider sets the amount of noise added durring compression
+- The `noise` slider sets the amount of noise added during compression
-- the `saturation` slider sets the amount of saturation applied durring compression.
+- the `saturation` slider sets the amount of saturation applied during compression.
-- the `sharpness` slider sets the amount of a sharpen filter applied durring compression
+- the `sharpness` slider sets the amount of a sharpen filter applied during compression
-- The channel adjust section sets the intensity of the `red`, `green`, and `blue` color channels durring compression.
+- The channel adjust section sets the intensity of the `red`, `green`, and `blue` color channels during compression.
 Positive values will increase the intensity, while negative values will decrease intensity.
 Having all sliders at the same values can lead to brightening an image with positive values and darkening an image with negative values.

 <img src="readme-files/screenshots/6c_compSet.png" width=300>

-- The `zoom` slider sets how zoomed in the image placed on the canvas will be after compressiom.
+- The `zoom` slider sets how zoomed in the image placed on the canvas will be after compression.
 The image is zoomed in relative to the center of the canvas.
 - The `rotate` slider sets the degree in which the image placed on the canvas is rotated after compression.
 - The `jitter` slider sets the intensity for random scaling of the image placed on the canvas after compression.